loair/cs632/hw2/README.md

 Non-trainable params: 0
 _________________________________________________________________

 The epohcs is set equal to 40, and the best result of viladation accuracy achieved here is around 75%.
-The prediction accuracy is
+The prediction accuracy is 74.8%.

+The performance might be increased by data augmentaion, which will be implemented in the future.